Updated June 7, 2023

 Moving Averages in Excel

-Moving Average in Excel is used to find the average of rolling iteration data by using the AVERAGE function in multiple iterations.
-Moving average smooths the discrepancies in the data which may have multiple ups and downs.
-We can use an inbuilt application for Moving Average which can be accessed from the Data Analysis option under the Data menu ribbon.
-For this, select the input range and the output cell, this will automatically return the smoothened moving average data.
-If we want to use the AVERAGE function then, choose at least the last 3 iteration data.
-Moving Average method is widely used in Demand Forecasting, Prediction of the next value in many fields.
+Moving Averages in Excel are used to find the average of rolling iteration data using the AVERAGE function in multiple iterations.
+Moving average smooths the discrepancies in the data, which may have multiple ups and downs.
+We can use an inbuilt application for Moving Average, accessed from the Data Analysis option under the Data menu ribbon.
+For this, select the input range and the output cell; this will automatically return the smoothened moving average data.
+If we want to use the AVERAGE function, choose at least the last 3 iteration data.
+The Average moving method is widely used in Demand Forecasting, the Prediction of the next value in many fields.

 Then it will leave out Jan for the next average calculation and takes only Feb, Mar, and April month data.

-Like this moving average technique is taken into consideration the latest data series to identify the trend of the data.
+Like this moving average technique is considered in the latest data series to identify the trend of the data.

-Overall average showed the trend as 184 but moving average showed the trend as 216 based on the latest months data.
+The overall average showed a trend of 184, but the moving average was 216 based on the latest month’s data.

 Types of Moving Averages

-There are different types of moving averages available like exponential, variable, triangular, weighted, and simple moving average.
+Different moving averages are available, like exponential, variable, triangular, weighted, and simple moving averages.
 The most commonly used technique is the Simple Moving Average.

 Where to Find Moving Average in Excel?

-Moving Average is one of the many Data Analysis tools to excel.
+Moving Average is one of the many Data Analysis tools for Excel.
 We do not get to see this option in Excel by default.
-Even though it is an in-built tool it is not readily available to use and experience.
+Even though it is an in-built tool, it is not readily available to use and experience.
 We need to unleash this tool.
-If your excel is not showing this Data Analysis Toolpak follow our previous articles to unhide this tool.
+If your Excel is not showing this Data Analysis Toolpak, follow our previous articles to unhide this tool.

-Click on Data Analysis to see all the available Data Analysis tools under this tool.
-We have so many techniques under this belt, we will concentrate only on the Moving Average technique.
+Click on Data Analysis to see all the available tools under this tool.
+We have so many techniques under this belt; we will concentrate only on the Moving Average technique.

 How to Calculate Moving Averages in Excel?

-To calculate moving averages in excel is very simple and easy.
-Let’s understand the calculation of moving averages in excel with some examples.
+Calculating moving averages in Excel is very simple and easy.
+Let’s understand the calculation of moving averages in Excel with some examples.

 We have already seen how moving average works with the simple sales data series.
-With the help of average formula, we have calculated the excel moving average trend, but in this example, I will calculate the moving average under the Data Analysis tool.
+With the help of the average formula, we have calculated the Excel moving average trend, but in this example, I will calculate the moving average under the Data Analysis tool.

 Step 1: I will take the same data as above.